Glossary

 Post-secondary programs which can be completed after an Undergraduate degree, study time can vary.
 These programs lead to a graduate certificate, graduate diploma, master’s degree, or doctoral degree.

-Typical length of study for this type of program is about 8 months to 1 year.
-These programs tend to require a university degree or college diploma for admission.
-These programs often prepare students for advanced degree programs such as a master’s degree.
+A Graduate Certificate or Diploma are graduate programs.
+Typical length of study is up to 1 year.
+These programs tend to require an undergraduate degree for admission and allow you to gain greater specialization in your original area of study or develop core skills in a new area of study.
+These programs often prepare students for advanced degree programs such as a Master’s Degree.

 This type of institution often offers programs focused on a particular field of study, tend to see a focus on technology or trades.